REMI: Reconstructing Episodic Memory During Internally Driven Path Planning: Method

 Here, \(z^{I}\) directly integrates the input \(u_t\) without a learnable projection, while \(z^{O}\) is probed and supervised to match simulated ground-truth cell responses.
 This design eliminates the need for projection matrices \(\mathbf{W}^{in}\) and \(\mathbf{W}^{out}\).
 Instead, \(\tilde{\mathbf{W}}^{in}\) and \(\tilde{\mathbf{W}}^{out}\) act as surrogate mappings for the original projections.
 We set \( \alpha \) as a learnable vector in \(\mathbb{R}^{d_{z}+d_{I}+d_{O}}\) to allow different cells to have distinct forgetting rates, with \(\odot\) denoting element-wise multiplication.

-We assign speed cells and allocentric direction cells as input nodes that only receive inputs.
-The SMCs are set to both input and output nodes, trained to match the simulated ground truth.
+\textit{\textbf{Supervising Spatially Modulated Cells (SMCs)}}.
+The SMCs are set as both input and output nodes, trained to reproduce the simulated ground truth.
+At each time step, SMC units receive simulated but partially occluded sensory inputs representing noisy environmental observations.
+After each recurrent update, the network is expected to reconstruct the corresponding noiseless sensory pattern and is penalized for deviations of the SMC subpopulation from the ground truth responses.
 These SMCs are assumed to primarily respond to sensory cues during physical traversal.
-Supervision constrains their dynamics to reflect tuning to these signals, while learned recurrent connections formed during training are intended to reflect Hebb-like updates in brain that preserve this tuning structure.
-The ground truth signals for all cells are strictly positive to reflect firing rates (see Suppl.~\ref{sup_simulating_cells} for how ground truth signals are simulated).
-For direction cells, we assign allocentric preferred directions uniformly over \([0, 2\pi)\) with a fixed angular tuning width, ensuring their responses remain non-negative and their population activity lies on a 1D ring.
+Supervision constrains their dynamics to reflect tuning to these signals, while learned recurrent connections formed during training are intended to reflect Hebb-like updates in the brain that preserve this tuning structure.